breelowdermilk/bree-lowdermilk-site/GITHUB_SETUP.md

 git push origin main
 ```

+Or use GitHub Desktop (recommended):
+- Confirm current branch (usually `main`)
+- Commit your changes in Desktop
+- Click "Push origin"

+See `docs/GIT_WORKFLOW_DESKTOP.md` for a detailed guide.

 ## Optional: Set Up GitHub Pages or Cloudflare Pages

 ### For GitHub Pages (if you want free hosting):